 “I don’t even know what to offer you,” said the other woman.

 “Well, what about that veggie soup you have?”
 Volodya, who was familiar with the café’s menu, was trying to help.

-“Ah, yes, but still… how is it possible that someone can live without meat?” said the third woman.
+“Ah, yes, you’re right!
+But still… how is it possible that someone can live without meat?” said the third woman.
 This made the driver angry.

-“You know, usually the drivers are trying to convince me to eat meat, blaming me for being vegetarian.
+“You know, usually the drivers try to convince me to eat meat, blaming me for being vegetarian.
 Thank you!”
 I said to Volodya when we sat around the wooden table.
 He didn’t say a word, but smiled.

 One town after the other, we were slowly approaching our destination.
 “Oh sweet babies, you’re freezing here.
 But this is your job, you don’t care about the weather, do you?” suddenly said the driver as we were driving through the town of Usolye-Sibirskoe.
 I realized he was taking about the prostitutes on the road.
 What I saw was hard to believe in.
 Ten girls per each kilometer of the road through the city.
 “They cost $20.
 But you have to be careful.
 Most of them are HIV-positive.
 No jobs, husbands are drinking all the time, so these girls are forced to freeze here to earn a little money for living,” said Volodya.

 We arrived in Irkutsk around midnight.
-The driver dropped me off at the entrance to the city and drove to the nearby rest area.
-I thanked him, we shook hands, and I walked away to find a suitable spot for hitchhiking.
+The driver dropped me off at a well-illuminated spot within the city limits.
+I thanked him, we shook hands, and he drove off to the nearby rest area.
 It was snowing, but the weather was warm.
 There weren’t many cars on the road, so I was just observing the surroundings when suddenly a taxi stopped next to me.
-I opened the door and said I am hitchhiking.
+I opened the door and told him I’m hitchhiking.
 “Yes, I know.
 Get in.
 Where do you need to go?” said the driver.
 I was surprised, but I got in and showed him the address.
 He turned on the GPS.
-The street I needed was on the other side of the city.
+The street I needed was on the other end of the city.
 Nevertheless, the driver took me all the way to my friends’ place and dropped me off right in front of their building’s lobby.

 By 1:00 AM I was already drinking tea and sharing stories with friends.
 6 days on the road.
-More than 5200 km crossed.
+Over 5200 km crossed.
 The part of my trip from Moscow to Irkutsk was over.
 But there was Ulan-Ude, Lake Baikal, Buddhist monasteries, Chita and many other adventures ahead.
 I decided to spend a day in Irkutsk and explore the city as it was my first visit here.
 And on the next day, together with my hippie sister Sin we left the city limits on public transportation.
 And as we raised our hands and began hitching in order to get to Ulan-Ude, another leg of hitchhiking journey in Siberia began.